MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ### ServiceMode

-For ServiceMode SVCB RRs, if TargetName has the value ".", then the owner name of this record MUST be used as the effective TargetName.
+For ServiceMode SVCB RRs, if TargetName has the value ".", then the owner name of this record, with a possible underscore prefix removed, MUST be used as the effective TargetName.

 For example, in the following example "svc2.example.net" is the effective TargetName: